Leverage Gym Exercises

 3. it’s harder to balance them and use proper form compared to using a machine

-4. they are not as comfortable to use compared to machines
+4. they are not necessarily more comfortable to use compared to machines

 Machines